KamyNz/KamyNz/README.md

 I'm **Camila M.**, passionate about data and adept at crafting meaningful data science projects on Cloud platforms, particularly AWS.
 A proud graduate of DS4A Colombia.

+* 💬 &nbsp; Fluent in English, Spanish, R, and Python.

 ### Data Science Skills :dart:
 - Data analysis :chart_with_upwards_trend:
 - Data visualization :bar_chart: